teivah/designdeck/design.md

 Reduce temporal coupling (not connected at the same time) => processes execute at independent rates

-If interaction pattern isn't request/response with client blocking until it receives the response
+If the interaction pattern isn't request/response with client blocking until it receives the response